 The job of the rubber shield at the top of the disposal is to keep fast-moving food particles from being ejected out of the disposal.
 The stopper lets you plug the sink to hold water when you’re not using the disposal.

-Need to find a pro for your garbage disposal?Find Pros
+Ready to start your garbage disposal?Find Pros

 Batch feed garbage disposals

 Batch feed disposals function exactly like continuous feed disposals–the difference is only in how you turn them on.
 To turn these garbage disposals on, you place a special stopper in the disposal opening and turn it.
 The stopper activates a switch that turns on the disposal.

 Dishwasher Garbage Disposals